Photovoltaic system performance: Solar PV parks

 Solar parks of industrial and utility scale may reach high performance figures.
 In modern solar parks the performance ratio should typically be in excess of 80%.
 Many solar PV parks utilize advanced performance monitoring solutions, which are supplied by a variety of technology providers.

 Distributed solar PV

 In rooftop solar systems it typically takes a longer time to identify a malfunction and send a technician, due to lower availability of sufficient photovoltaic system performance monitoring tools and higher costs of human labor.
 As a result, rooftop solar PV systems typically suffer from lower quality of operation & maintenance and essentially lower levels of system availability and energy output.

 Off-grid solar PV

 Most off-grid solar PV facilities lack any performance monitoring tools, due to a number of reasons - including monitoring equipment costs, cloud connection availability and O&M availability.

+Performance measurement and monitoring

+A number of technical solutions exist to provide performance measurement and monitoring for solar photovoltaic installations, differing according to data quality, compatibility with irradiance sensors as well as pricing.

+Weather data acquisition

+Weather data acquisition is generally relying on physical weather sensors and remote sensing with satellites.